rohitvijayan1111/Obsidian-notes/AWS/Final go.md

 **Elastic Beanstalk** is a **Platform-as-a-Service (PaaS)** offering from AWS.
 It lets you **deploy and manage web applications quickly** — without needing to manually configure the underlying infrastructure like servers, databases, networking, etc.

 ---
+### 🚀 What is **AWS CodeDeploy**?

+**AWS CodeDeploy** is a **deployment service** that helps you **automate the process of updating code** on:

+- EC2 instances

+- On-premise servers

+- Lambda functions

+- ECS services

+It doesn’t build your app or define infrastructure — instead, it **manages how new versions of your code get installed and activated** on your servers or services.

+---
+### 🧾 What is **AWS CodeCommit**?

+**AWS CodeCommit** is a **fully managed Git-based source control service** — basically, it’s AWS’s version of GitHub or GitLab, but hosted inside AWS.

+You can:

+- Push and pull code like any other Git repo

+- Store private repositories

+- Integrate with AWS services (CodeBuild, CodeDeploy, etc.)

+- Use IAM for access control

+---

+### 🚀 What is **AWS CodeBuild**?

+**AWS CodeBuild** is a **fully managed build service** that compiles your source code, runs tests, and produces deployable artifacts (like application packages or Docker images).

+Basically, it automates the **“build”** step in your Continuous Integration (CI) or Continuous Delivery (CD) pipeline.

+---
+AWS CodePipeline
+• Orchestrate the different steps to have the code automatically pushed to production • Code => Build => Test => Provision => Deploy • Basis for CICD (Continuous Integration & Continuous Delivery)

+---
+AWS CodeArtifact
+• Software packages depend on each other to be built (also called code dependencies), and new ones are created
+• Storing and retrieving these dependencies is called artifact management

+Developers and CodeBuild can then retrieve dependencies straight from CodeArtifact

+---

+### 🚀 What is **AWS Systems Manager (SSM)**?

+AWS Systems Manager is a **centralized management service** that helps you **view, control, and automate operational tasks** across your AWS resources — like EC2 instances, on-prem servers, and more — all from one place.

+How Systems Manager works
+• We need to install the SSM agent onto the systems we control

+### 🔐 What is **SSM Session Manager**?

+It’s a **secure, auditable, and easy way to access your EC2 instances (or on-premises servers)** without needing traditional SSH.

+---

+### Why it’s awesome:

+- **No need to open port 22** (SSH) on your instances → reduces attack surface

+- **No SSH keys or bastion hosts** → simplifies access management

+- Supports **Linux, macOS, and Windows** servers

+- Sessions and commands can be **logged to S3 or CloudWatch Logs** for audit and compliance

+---

+### How to **start a session and execute commands**:

+1. **Prerequisites:**

+    - EC2 instance must have the **SSM Agent installed and running** (most modern AMIs have it preinstalled)

+    - The instance role must have **IAM permissions** allowing SSM access (e.g., `AmazonSSMManagedInstanceCore` policy)

+    - Instance needs outbound internet or VPC endpoint to SSM

+2. **Start a session:**

+- Using AWS Console:

+    - Go to Systems Manager > Session Manager

+    - Select your instance and click **Start session**

+---

+Systems Manager Parameter Store
+Applications plaintext
+• Secure storage for configuration and secrets • API Keys, passwords, configurations… • Serverless, scalable, durable, easy SDK • Control access permissions using IAM • Version tracking & encryption (optional

+---